 This goes hand in hand with detail pricing.
 There are many items that go into the full cost of building a home.
 The land cost is clear, but there are some grey areas when it comes to home construction.
 Ask about surveying, construction plans, existing home demolition, insurance, permit fees, impact fees, tree trimming/removal, fencing, etc. These items need to be considered to determine the full cost.

 16. How do you make sure that my home will be energy efficient?

-It’s important to understand what your initial costs are for your home, but once you are moved-in, the ongoing expenses begin.
+It’s essential to understand what your initial costs are for your home, but once you are moved-in, the ongoing expenses begin.
 There isn’t much a builder can do regarding property insurance and property taxes, but they can assist with your utility bills.
-Make sure you understand what features will benefit your electric, gas and water consumption.
+Make sure you understand what features will benefit your electric, gas, and water consumption.
 Key areas are insulation, windows, doors, HVAC systems, etc.

 17. What makes you different from all the other builders?

 It’s helpful to toss in one softball question to allow your builder to get on their soapbox.
 It will enable them to communicate some items that they feel are important and can give you a feel for their personality and style.

 18. Is home building the builder’s only profession?

 Homebuilding is a serious business.
 It takes commitment to keep up with everything that is going on in the industry.
 It requires solid business skills and a track record of satisfied clients.
 If a “builder” proposes to build your home part-time, you should proceed with caution.
 If this builder offers you a “better” financial deal, you need to wonder.
 The adage that you get what you pay for holds for home buying as well.